syncfusion-content/uwp-docs/uwp/Menu/Expand-Modes.md

 # Expand Modes in UWP Menu (SfMenu)

-The `UWP Menu` provides two expand modes for opening the submenu of an `SfMenuItem`: `ExpandOnClick` and `ExpandOnMouseOver`.
+The `SfMenu` provides two expand modes for opening the submenu of an `SfMenuItem`: `ExpandOnClick` and `ExpandOnMouseOver`.
 These modes allow the submenu to open either by clicking the menu item or by hovering the mouse over it.
 The expand mode can be configured using the `ExpandMode` property.
 By default, submenus open when the mouse hovers over an `SfMenuItem`.

 ## Open SubMenu on Click